 If you want to try making some of these natural DIY mouth rinses, we've put together this handy chart of ingredients:

 Sweetender, reduces plaque

 Remineralization, reduces plaque and tartar

 Can mouthwash be harmful?
 What can you use instead of mouthwash?

-Commercial mouthwashes often contain harsh chemicals.
+Commercial mouthwash often contains harsh chemicals.
 In theory, if you use your mouthwash according to the instructions, and never swallow it, you should be OK.
-If you want to be especially safe, you can make sure only to use mouthwashes with the ADA seal of acceptance.
+If you want to be especially safe, make sure only to use mouthwash with the ADA seal of acceptance.

-That said, you need to be aware that such homemade solutions cannot substitute brushing and flossing.
+That said, you need to be aware that homemade and storebought solutions alike cannot substitute for brushing and flossing.
 These are only effective when included in oral routines that involve regular brushing and flossing at least twice a day.

-What is the best mouthwash (natural)?
+What is the best natural mouthwash for gum disease?

 Is it safe to use hydrogen peroxide as a mouth rinse?

 Hydrogen peroxide is easy to find and almost every drug store has it.
 This product can help with bad breath and stained teeth, but it's important to dilute it properly before use.